SpatialExperiment

 and select()

-, allowing to query the data in a delayed fashion in order to, e.g., realize only relevant parts into memory.
+, allowing to query the data in a delayed fashion in order to, e.g., import only relevant parts into memory.

 For both types of data, observations are associated with additional metadata such as area size of spots or of segmented cells and, for the latter, centroid locations and polygonal boundaries from segmentation.